agektmr/MarkdownPastr/README.md

 # Welcome to MarkdownPastr!
 **MarkdownPastr** turns any copied rich text into markdown when pasting to textarea.

 ## How to use?
+- There is no dedicated Chrome Extension button.
+This extension is *extremely* simple as it overrides browser's copy and paste operation.

-Simply copy any content from websites, paste it into textarea and you will get markdown.
+- Just copy any content from websites, paste it into `textarea` and you will get markdown.

+- If you wish to match the style, `shift` + paste gives you simple text.

-On copying from Google Docs, any text with "Courier New" font will be treated as code.
+- On copying from Google Docs, any text with "Courier New" font will be treated as code.
 Any lines consisted of "Courier New" font will be treated as code block.

-If you wish to match the style, `shift` + paste gives you simple text.

-## Update history
-### Version 1.1.0
-* Better Google Doc integration.
-* `Shift` key for simple text.

-### Version 1.0.1
-* Added [`input[type=checkbox]` support](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments).

-### Version 1.0.0
-* First release!

 ## Info
 Chrome Web Store: [https://chrome.google.com/webstore/detail/markdown-pastr/pjeclabeidkcjhopjbgpiimlaccpdkgk](https://chrome.google.com/webstore/detail/markdown-pastr/pjeclabeidkcjhopjbgpiimlaccpdkgk)